• Skip to primary navigation

-You might find this incredible to believe, but in my career as a work-from-home freelancer, I’ve moved homes no fewer than fourteen times.
+You might find this incredible to believe, but in my career as a work-from-home freelancer, I’ve moved homes 14 times.

 I’ve moved countries, I’ve moved cities, and sometimes I’ve just moved over the road to a nicer apartment.
 Some of these moves occurred when I was single, but three have actually happened since I got married four years ago.

-Needless to say, when your office resides inside your home, moving impacts not just your personal and family life but a large portion of your work life as well.
+When your office lives inside your home, moving impacts not just your personal and family life, but much of your work life as well.

 1. Pack your office up separately